setlog/debug-k8s/README.md

 * Kubectl: <https://kubernetes.io/de/docs/tasks/tools/install-kubectl/> (used version: 1.17.2)
 * Visual Studio Code: <https://code.visualstudio.com/download> (used version: 1.32.3)

-We decided to use `kind` instead of `minikube`, since it´s a very good tool for testing kubernetes locally and we can use our docker images without a docker registry.
+We decided to use `kind` instead of `minikube`, since it's a very good tool for testing kubernetes locally and we can use our docker images without a docker registry.

 ## Big Picture